IvannnHuang/FastRobot/README.md

 # Path Planning and Execution – Embedded System with Real-World Localization

 This project implements a full localization and navigation system on a self-built autonomous robot, developed for a course in embedded systems.
-The robot was programmed in **MATLAB**, integrated with onboard C code, and deployed on hardware that was **modified from a toy RC car**.
+The robot was programmed in **python**, integrated with onboard C++ code, and deployed on hardware that was **modified from a toy RC car**.
 The final system successfully navigates between waypoints, maps its surroundings, and localizes itself using **Bayes filtering**, **Kalman-filtered sensor data**, and **PID control**.

 > Embedded systems project using MATLAB + BLE control
 > Robot built by modifying a toy car and integrating custom electronics